impactmarketingspecialists/bloxui/README.md

 HTML, CSS, and JavaScript components for building modern, browser-based user interfaces.

+## Using Blox UI

+Blox UI (blox) is pretty specific to the applications we are building here at Impact Marketing Specialists.
+However, that doesn't mean you can't leverage what we've done with your own projects.
+There are two ways to leverage bloxui.

+### Out of the B[l]ox

+If you dig our theme(s?) and the way we are maturing our toolkit for applications, feel free to skip down to the [Getting Started](#Getting Started) section and start using what we've built.
+This is how we use it internally.

+### Hard Core Forking Action

+You may not be into our style, choices of libraries, etc. But maybe you've been looking for something like this for your own projects.
+Feel free to use blox as guide; it's all bower, npm, grunt goodness.
+If you're looking for deeper customizations yet, like custom jquery builds, amd definitions and the like; they will be coming soon.

 ## Reasoning

-Blox UI (blox) is about leveraging some common JS and CSS libraries that experienced developers are likely to have some level of exposure to, extending/modifying attributes or features of those libraries and throwing in our own batch of common components for building consistent web applications.
+Blox UI is about leveraging some common JS and CSS libraries that experienced developers are likely to have some level of exposure to, extending/modifying attributes or features of those libraries and throwing in our own batch of common components for building consistent web applications.